ejvanlanen/cv/README.md

 At heart, I'm a reader, especially of literature from outside the English-speaking world.
 I founded Frisch & Co. to publish translated fiction by taking advantage of the efficiencies inherent in the emerging ebook market.
 - Created unique publishing partnerships with 🇧🇷 [Companhia das Letras](https://www.companhiadasletras.com.br/), 🇩🇪 [Suhrkamp Verlag](https://www.suhrkamp.de/), 🇳🇱 [Atlas Contact](http://www.atlascontact.nl/), 🇮🇹 [Edizioni Nottetempo](https://www.edizioninottetempo.it/), 🇸🇪 [Natur & Kultur](https://www.nok.se/), and 🇪🇸 [Editorial Anagrama](https://www.anagrama-ed.es/).
-- Scouted, acquired, and edited the press's ebooks, and worked closely with translators to produce clear, readable, and vibrant texts.
 - Secured funding from government arts institutions in 🇩🇪 Germany, 🇦🇹 Austria, and 🇦🇷 Argentina.
 - Secured ebook distribution on Amazon Kindle, Apple Books, Google Play Books, and other outlets through [Faber Factory](https://faberfactory.co.uk/).
 - Produced Frisch & Co.'s Epubs, using a Markdown-based workflow and outputting via [Pandoc](https://www.pandoc.org/).
-- Coordinated and implemented media and marketing strategy for the press.
-- Designed and developed the press's website.

 ### **Co-founder and Editor** @ [Open Letter Books](http://openletterbooks.org)
 _Rochester, NY, 🇺🇸 USA (January 2007 - August 2012)_